olavG91/olav-autocode-extension/README.md

 ## Requirements

 - An active Anthropic API key.
-- VSCode version 1.XX or newer.
+- VSCode version 1.75.0 or newer.

 ## Setup

-1. **Install the Extension**: Search for the 'Anthropic API Extension' in the VSCode Extensions Marketplace and install it.
+1. **Install the Extension**: Search for the 'Olav Autocode Extension' in the VSCode Extensions Marketplace and install it.
-2. **Configure API Key**: Go to `File > Preferences > Settings > Extensions > Anthropic API Extension` and set your `anthropic.apiKey`.
+2. **Configure API Key**: Go to `File > Preferences > Settings > Extensions > Olav Autocode Extension` and set your `anthropic.apiKey`.
 3. **Optional Configurations**: Similarly, configure the `model`, `maxTokens`, and `temperature` settings as needed.

 ## Usage